Joint Modernization Command: Joint Warfighting Assessments

-The first Joint Warfighting Assessment JWA 18, was held in Europe in the spring of 2018.
+The first Joint Warfighting Assessment, known as JWA 18, was held in Europe in the spring of 2018.

-Joint Warfighting Assessment JWA 19 rotated to Joint Base Lewis-McChord in 2019, to assess the Army's Multi-Domain Task Force.
+Joint Warfighting Assessment (JWA) 19 rotated to Joint Base Lewis-McChord, Wash. in 2019, to assess the Army's Multi-Domain Task Force.

 The robotic complex breach concept (RCBC) was demonstrated with "fight tonight" units during a combined arms breach at JWA 18 and JWA 19.
 Smoke, breaching assets, and suppression capabilities were all remotely operated while successfully breaching an obstacle.

-Joint Warfighting Assessment JWA 20 rotates back to Europe in 2020.
+Joint Warfighting Assessment (JWA) 20 rotates back to Europe in 2020.
 JWA 20 will exercise and assess Multi-Domain Operations, force packages, and capabilities.